joaoppeters/dynamic-modeling-openmodelica/README.md

 # Dynamic Modeling of Electric Power Equipments via OpenModelica

-This repo contains the dynamic modeling and simulation results of three electric devices, as well as a dynamic modeling and simulation regarding electromechanical energy conversion.
+This repo contains the dynamic modeling and simulation results of three electric devices, as well as a dynamic modeling and simulation regarding fundamentals of electromechanical energy conversion.

 The OpenModelica software was employed to dynamically model and simulate: